Commonwealth Seniors Health Card

-- meet an income test
+- under the income test limit

-Eligibility and payment rates
+Eligibility & payment rates

 - meet an income test, and